-The six o'clock news are full of stories about youth crimes, gangs and bizarre behaviour like the story below.
+According to the most comprehensive study on anxiety to date, about 1 in 13 people around the world experience anxiety or anxiety-related behavior.
+It’s the most common mental illness in the United States, affecting around 18.1 percent of the population or some 40 million adults every year.
+The six o'clock news has many stories about youth crimes, gangs and bizarre behaviour like the story below.
 Many adolescents as young as 12 years old acknowledge that they have trouble with their behaviour.
-How much of this kind of behaviour can be ascribed to an unbalanced gut?
+How much of this behaviour can be ascribed to an unbalanced gut?

 In this interview with Gareth Parker Dr. Michael say that there is a very strong link between gut bacteria and depression, anxiety and also some of the things that go wrong in the brain like stroke.
 They recently discovered there is a bacteria in the gut that produces a particular substance that weakens the brain vessels and leads directly to stroke.
 No one would have believed this is possible four or five years ago.
 He says we now know that a specific strain of bacteria living in your gut is causing stroke.
 Based on the information in his book it is now very useful that people can look at ways to block the activity of unfriendly bacteria or eventually eliminate that type of bacteria.